phamthainb/Black_Hat_Python/README.md

 - Chương 11: Offensive Forensics

 # Cre : Black Hat Python (Early Access) © 2021 by Justin Seitz and Tim Arnold.

+# How to use

+This project base on Jupyter Notebook.
+So for use, just following [Jupyter Interactive Notebook](https://github.com/jupyter/notebook) to setup.